 There are some astounding cases where people actually dreamt about things which happened to them later, in the exact same ways they dreamed about.
 You could say they got a glimpse of the future, or it might have just been a coincidence.
 The fact remains that this is some seriously interesting and bizarre phenomena.
 Some of the most famous premonition dreams include:

 - Many of the victims of 9/11 had dreams warning them about the catastrophe

 - Mark Twain’s dream of his brother’s demise

 - 19 verified precognitive dreams about the Titanic catastrophe

 Fact #5: Sleep paralysis

 Hell is real and it is called sleep paralysis.
 It’s the stuff of true nightmares.
 I’ve been asleep paralysis sufferer as a kid and I can attest to how truly horrible it is.
 Two characteristics of sleep paralysis are the inability to move (hence paralysis) and a sense of an extremely evil presence in the room with you.
 It doesn’t feel like a dream, but 100% real.
 Studies show that during an attack, sleep paralysis sufferers show an overwhelming amygdala activity.
 The amygdala is responsible for the “fight or flight” instinct and the emotions of fear, terror, and anxiety.
 Enough said!

 Fact #6: REM sleep disorder

-The very scientifically-named “nocturnal penile tumescence” is a very well documented phenomena.
-In laymen’s term it simply means that you get a stiffy while you sleep.
+The very scientifically-named “nocturnal penile tumescence” is a very well documented phenomenon.
+In laymen’s term, it simply means that you get a stiffy while you sleep.
 Actually, studies indicate that men get up to 20 erections per dream.

 Fact #8: Unbelievable Sleepwalkers